KentonWhite/ProjectTemplate/website/getting_started.markdown

 		libraries: reshape, plyr, ggplot2, stringr

-After checking these things, we know that we have the proper tools in place to compute aggregates.
+After checking these settings, we know that we have the proper tools in place to compute aggregates.
 To make sure that this aggregation preprocessing step takes place as soon we run `load.project()`, we edit the `munge/01-A.R` script so that it contains the following two lines of code:

 		first.letter.counts <- ddply(letters, c('FirstLetter'), nrow)
 		second.letter.counts <- ddply(letters, c('SecondLetter'), nrow)